Avoid Illegal Peer-to-Peer File Sharing

 - Many vendors like Adobe and Microsoft provide up-to-date versions of their software as a subscription for a very modest monthly fee.

 - While some software is expensive, many applications offer free versions available for download.

-- Streaming services such as Spotify, Netflix, Hulu, Google Play Music, and Amazon Prime Music or Instant Video can be used to supplement or replace personally owned media at little to no cost.
+- Streaming services such as Spotify, Netflix, Hulu, Google Play, Apple Music, Pandora, or Amazon Prime can be used to supplement or replace personally owned media at little to no cost.

-- iTunes, Amazon MP3, Amazon Prime Video, and Napster allow you to buy individual songs and videos.
+- iTunes, Apple Music, and Amazon allow you to buy individual songs and videos.

 How is Northwestern involved in file sharing complaints?

 Northwestern, along with other universities, is considered an Online Service Provider under the Digital Millennium Copyright Act (DMCA) and is therefore responsible for ensuring that illegal P2P file sharing that uses University resources—from devices to the University network—are stopped.

 - A violation notice with evidence is sent to the University.
 This notice may or may not include a settlement letter.

 - Northwestern Information Technology (IT) staff verify the information and identify users or devices by consulting technical logs.

 - Network access is removed for devices involved in the copyright infringement.
 The violation notice and evidence are sent to the appropriate manager or conduct officer.